Klipper3d/klipper/docs/Measuring_Resonances.md

 Make sure the Linux SPI driver is enabled by running `sudo raspi-config` and enabling SPI under the "Interfacing options" menu.

-Add the following to the printer.cfg file:
+For the ADXL345, add the following to the printer.cfg file:
 ```
 [mcu rpi]
 serial: /tmp/klipper_host_mcu